COVID-19 Response and Recovery

-The United States is exercising diplomatic leadership to mobilize an international response to the COVID-19 pandemic and its secondary impacts while strengthening global biosecurity infrastructure to address both the current crisis and future health-related threats.
+The United States is exercising diplomatic leadership in the international response to the COVID-19 pandemic and its secondary impacts while strengthening global biosecurity infrastructure to address COVID-19 and future health-related threats.
 As the pandemic has evolved, the Administration released an updated 2022 U.S. Global COVID-19 Response and Recovery Framework which aims to end the emergency phase of the pandemic.

 No country faces the threat of COVID-19 alone, which is why:

-- On June 10, President Biden announced that the United States will purchase and donate half a billion Pfizer vaccine doses to 92 low- and middle-income countries as well as the African Union via COVAX.
+- On June 10, 2021 President Biden announced that the United States will donate half a billion Pfizer vaccine doses to 92 low- and middle-income countries as well as the African Union.
 The United States will continue to share doses from our domestic supply as they become available.
+[Fact Sheet]

-- On May 17, President Biden announced the United States would donate 80 million vaccine doses to the world by the end of June.
+- On May 17, 2021 President Biden announced the United States would donate 80 million vaccine doses to the world by the end of June.
+[Fact Sheet]

 Our principles for sharing U.S. vaccines include achieving broad global coverage; responding to surges and other urgent situations and public health needs; and responding to as many country requests as possible, including our neighbors.
 We are sharing vaccines as a continuation of our decades-long work to promote global public health and security.